osano/cookieconsent/README.md

 This is a just-enough-working fork of https://github.com/osano/cookieconsent.
 This fork has the following differences:

 1. It works.
 I had to update some dependencies to get it to even build.
-It appears that [Osano has decided to abandon](https://github.com/osano/cookieconsent/pull/784#issuecomment-734986300) the open source version of their package instead they just _"recommend just using the free version of our commercial offering"_.
+It appears that [Osano has decided to abandon](https://github.com/osano/cookieconsent/pull/784#issuecomment-734986300) the open source version of their package with a response of _"we recommend just using the free version of our commercial offering"_.
 2. Uses the v4.0 code base which was never published to npm, but was pushed to github.
 3. Is module-only and doesn't attach a global to the window by default.
 4. Includes some minimal typescript types in the package.